Traxar/numz/readme.md

 # numz

-This is a numerics library written in `zig 0.12.0-dev.2540+776cd673f`
+This is a numerics library written in `zig 0.12.0-dev.3336+dbb11915b`

 ToDo:

-    * restore LU Solver
+    * inplace sparse matrix addition and elimination (internal optimization, hint: backwards)
-    * unify init bahaviour of all structs
+    * QR, SVD
     * improve comments and doc comments
     * better test checks for vectors and matrices
     * benchmarks